dtao/PhilosopherDeveloper/source/posts/2021-02-09-modesty-is-overrated.md

 This is important for managers to understand.
 Part of supporting your team is empowering them to speak up---encouraging and _prioritizing_ blog posts, tech talks, presentations, etc. Part of it is also acting as an amplifier, sharing the output of your team with an even wider audience, by every means available: Slack, email, face-to-face conversation[^face-to-face], and the rest.
 It's not only valuable for your team members' career development; it's critical for your team to be effective within a larger system.

-But it's just as crucial for engineers, or really all individual contributors, to understand this.
+But it's just as crucial for individual contributors to understand this.
 The signal starts with you.
 Just as a microphone held in an empty room will capture very little sound, your manager can only do so much to focus attention on your work if you aren't making an effort to share it yourself.

-Don't make the mistake of modety when it's a luxury you can't afford.
+Don't make the mistake of modesty when it's a luxury you can't afford.
 Don't be a street performer playing on a lonely corner with no audience.
 Go find a busy intersection and play it loud.

 [1]: https://en.wikipedia.org/wiki/Beyonc%C3%A9_(album)#Release_and_promotion
 [2]: https://en.wikipedia.org/wiki/Folklore_(Taylor_Swift_album)#Release_and_promotion